 Rufflets Environmental Policy

-Over the last 60 years, Rufflets has, in a drive to establish best practice in managing eco-tourism matters, sought to adopt some of the best measures to reduce the impact that we have on the environment.
+Over the last 60 years, Rufflets has evolved into an eco-friendly boutique hotel in St Andrews.
+Rufflets has always looked to sustainability to drive and establish best practice in managing eco-tourism matters.
+We have always sought to adopt some of the best measures to reduce the impact that we have on the environment.
+From using locally grown produce to maximising our resources we are constantly looking for ways to develop our environmental practices to ensure we are continuing to be the most environmentally friendly in St Andrrews.

 - Radiator Thermostats have been installed in all bedrooms, public areas and offices so that individual room temperatures can be controlled separately.